me-sajib/taher-the-stack/packages/proxy-rotator/README.md

 # `@software-sheba/proxy-rotator`

-A clean & simple proxy rotator for easy-proxy-manager app
+A clean & simple proxy rotator server for the proxy-api

 ## Usage

 This sub-applications is specifically designed to retrieve proxies in a rotational sequence, ensuring that users can smoothly navigate the internet without being detected.
 These proxies can be accessed using a designated username and password, and are sourced from a comprehensive proxy list.
-Additionally, this sub-app is connected to the easy-proxy-manager database, allowing for efficient management of the rotating proxies.
+Additionally, this sub-app is connected to the proxy-api database, allowing for efficient management of the rotating proxies.
 This helps users maintain a secure and anonymous connection to the internet at all times

 For get rotating proxy by using curl